synchronizing/toolbox/README.md

 #### [`async to_thread`](https://synchronizing.github.io/toolbox/module/asyncio.html#toolbox.asyncio.threads.to_thread)

-Asynchronously run function func in a separate thread.
+Runs passed function in a new thread to ensure non-blocking IO during asynchronous programming.

 ```python
 from toolbox import to_thread